KwatME/kwat/src/posts/how-to-publish-a-gatsby-website-to-a-google-domian-using-github-pages/how-to-publish-a-gatsby-website-to-a-google-domian-using-github-pages.md

 ---
-title: "How to publish a Gatsby website to a Google Domain using GitHub Pages"
+title: "How To Publish A Gatsby Website To A Google Domian Using GitHub Pages"
-date: "2020-12-28"
+time: "2020-12-28"
-image: "./image.jpg"
+image: "./image.jpeg"
-topics: ["How To", "Coding", "Web Development"]
+topics: ["How To", "Coding", "Web Development", "Gatsby"]
 ---

 In this post, I'm using my own domain kwatme.com as an example.